 1. Does the trainer have appropriate food safety qualifications?

-- They must have a background in food safety (the FSAI Training Guide Level 3 gives information on what skills they should have).
+- They must have a background in food safety (the FSAI Guide to Food Safety Training - Level 3 gives information on what skills they should have).

 - They must have relevant experience in the food industry.

-- They must have knowledge of how people learn and training skills.
+- They must have knowledge of how adults learn and training skills.

 2. Can they provide follow-up support?